mainaminor/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository contains the work completed and supporting documentation for the award of the IBM Data Science Professional Certificate.
+This repository contains an "answer" to the project-related question on IBM's online data science programme